GoWeb-Internship/gw-bb-project/cmsdata/main/main-en.md

   10% of the funds send to improve the lives of those who suffered during the war in Ukraine
 sale:
-  Sign up with me today for your first coaching session with a 75% discount and start living your life tomorrow!
+  Sign up today for your first coaching session with a 75% discount and start living it up tomorrow!
+cost: The cost of a single session is $100
 ---